Trade Federation Charter

 D. Vote

-After presentation of any legal findings, the Viceroy, Regent, Duceroy or any Cabinet Minister may call for a vote for the passage of the proposed statute.
-If the statute was originally proposed by a Cabinet member, a second Cabinet member must call for a vote.
+After presentation of any legal findings, the voting Cabinet members may call for a vote for the passage of the proposed statute.
+If the statute was originally proposed by a Cabinet member, a second voting Cabinet member must call for a vote.

 E. Incorporation and Enactment